Duke vs. Tennessee Predictions & Picks - NCAA Tournament Second Round

 Duke vs. Tennessee Predictions & Picks: Spread, Total - NCAA Tournament Second Round

-Saturday's contest between the Tennessee Volunteers (24-10) and the Duke Blue Devils (27-8) at Amway Center is expected to be a tight matchup, as our computer prediction projects a final score of 67-65, with Tennessee coming out on top.
-Tipoff is at 2:40 PM ET on March 18.
+Saturday's game that pits the Tennessee Volunteers (24-10) versus the Duke Blue Devils (27-8) at Amway Center has a good chance to be a tight matchup based on our computer prediction, which projects a final score of 67-65 in favor of Tennessee.
+Game time is at 2:40 PM ET on March 18.

 Duke vs. Tennessee Game Info & Odds